dev-jtemel/rc_plane/README.md

 Packets are written to the serial port in HEX, with each line containing exactly 8 bytes of data.

 When the serial connection is opened on the SOM, there is a chance of buffered data to be read before the microcontroller resets.
-To ensure the serial reader gets the packets in the order expected, all packets are discarded on the SOM until four "start" packets are read consecutively.
-A start packet is defined as: `0xFFFFFFFFFFFFFFFF`.
+To invalidate old data, the mcu and som perform a basic handshake by exchanging one byte.

 ### Hardware